 Beach-nesting birds nest above the high-tide line on wide, terraced beach flats or in the edge of dunes.
 In Georgia, the birds lay eggs in shallow scrapes in the sand from mid-March through July.
 After hatching, chicks hide on the beach or in the grass.
 Disturbance by humans or pets can cause adult birds to abandon eggs and chicks, exposing them to extreme heat and predators.
 On a hot day, “in as little as 10 minutes the eggs can be cooked,” Keyes said.

 Keyes, who works for the DNR Wildlife Resources Division’s Nongame Conservation Section, explained that the threats are similar for migrating seabirds and shorebirds.
 The coast provides vital stopover sites for species such as federally threatened red knots flying from South America and the Arctic.
 Red knots flushed from feeding might not gain the weight needed to survive their more than 9,000-mile migration.

 “With a little bit of effort and concern, we all can enjoy the beach,” Keyes said.
-Case in point: Last year, a least tern colony fledged chicks on popular St. Simons East Beach.
+For example, a colony of least terns fledged chicks on St. Simons’ popular East Beach last year.